 - Weather: While tile roofs are generally weather-resistant, frequent, long-term weather patterns will wear down these roofing systems over time.
 As a result, living in an area that experiences frequent precipitation may affect your roof’s lifespan.

 - Impact: Clay, concrete, and slate tiles often crack under heavy blows, such as when a tree lands on the roof during a storm.
 While contractors can repair minor damage, more severe destruction may require an early roof replacement.

 Hiring a professional roofing team is an effective way to ensure that your roof lasts as long as possible.
-When you choose Maxx Roof LLC Denver, for your tile roofing installation, we will perform a proper roof installation and schedule regular maintenance and inspections to keep your roof in the best possible shape.
+When you choose Maxx Roof LLC, for your tile roofing installation, we will perform a proper roof installation and schedule regular maintenance and inspections to keep your roof in the best possible shape.

 How Much Does Tile Roofing Cost?

 Tile roofs come in a variety of price ranges.
 However, the exact price you will pay for your new roofing installation will depend on factors such as your:

 - Roof shape

 - Material choice